Connecticut Seasonal Fruit & Veg Guide

 Mid-Summer Crop Variety

 July brings with it an expansion of diversity in Connecticut's fruit and vegetable offerings.
 Blueberries and Raspberries come into full swing, while the first of the Peaches and Nectarines start to ripen, adding juicy options to the mix.
-The vegetable selection grows with Corn beginning to peak, accompanied by Tomatoes, Eggplant (how long does eggplant last?), and Green Beans.
-Zucchini and its delicate flowers, Zucchini Blossoms, are also ready for harvest, perfect for summer dishes.
+The vegetable selection grows with Corn beginning to peak, accompanied by Tomatoes, Eggplant (What wine goes well with eggplant?), and Green Beans.
+Zucchini (What wine goes well with zucchini?) and its delicate flowers, Zucchini Blossoms, are also ready for harvest, perfect for summer dishes.

 Late Summer Harvest